Skip to content

 What To Eat To Help Raise Low Blood Pressure

-• The best way to treat hypotension is to drink more water and increase salt intake.
+• The best way to treat hypotension is to increase water intake and add more salt to your diet.

 • Avoid caffeine-containing beverages such as coffee, tea, cola, chocolate, and energy drinks.
 These substances dehydrate the body and increase blood pressure.